TheEggi/Shoparhino/README.md

 # Shoparhino
-Basically a shared simple list for all your shopping needs.
+Basically a shared simple list for all your shopping needs, with support for shared accounts and multiple platforms.